ltabosasb/tiendanimal_ltsb/README.md

-a browser window should open at the addres http://localhost:3000 with the application ready to test, open the developer tools of your browser (ctrl + shift + i) and it will be able to test it in mobile screen sizes, which is recommended
+a browser window should open at the addres http://localhost:3000 with the application ready to test, open the developer tools of your browser (ctrl + shift + i) and you will be able to test it in mobile screen sizes, which is recommended